 In order to minimize the impact of unexpected contamination, the Teflon digestion vessels were soaked in 30% (v/v) nitric solution for 24h, and then rinsed with deionized water for three times before use.
 For pre-digestion procedure, 0.5 g of rice grains was directly digested in duplicate in digestion vessels with 6mL of concentrated HNO3 and left in fume hood overnight.
 The vessels were then placed in microwave oven (Anton Paar, Austria) next day.
 The digestion procedure was programed so that the temperature will gradually reach 180 °C in 15 min, and then kept at such temperature for 20 min.
 The digestion was completed when the sample solution mixtures turned into clear liquid.
 All solutions were cooled down at room temperature and diluted into 50mL metal-free plastic tubes.
 An Agilent 7900 ICP-MS (Agilent technologies, Santa Clara, CA, USA) was utilized for multi-elemental profiling.
 The instrumental setting and operative conditions were adopted from a previous study19 with modifications (RF power of 1550 W, RF matching of 1.85 V, , and carrier gas flow rate of 1.05 L·min-1).
 In this study, the concentrations of 30 elements (10B, 23Na, 24Mg, 27Al, 39K, 43Ca, 45Sc, 48Ti, 51V, 52Cr, 55Mn, 56Fe, 59Co, 60Ni, 65Cu, 66Zn, 70Ga, 73Ge, 75As, 78Se, 85Rb, 86Sr, 93Nb, 98Mo, 107Ag, 114Cd, 133Cs, 138Ba, 201Hg, 208Pb) in rice was detected.
 The internal standard solution of 103Rh (10 mg· L-1, part# 8500-6945) was also obtained from Agilent Technologies.
 One certified reference material of rice flour (1568b) from the National Institute of Standards and Technology (Gaithersburg, MD, USA) was used to verify the accuracy of the analysis method.

 Statistical analysis

 One-way analysis of variance (ANOVA) was carried out to access the statistically significant differences in the element contents of different GI rice (P ≤ 0.05).
 Raw data was first scaled by taking logarithmic transformation and then subjected to unsupervised PCA, which served as an initial step to visually uncover hidden information.
 Two machine learning algorithms, RF and SVM were implemented for the construction of classifiers with all six types of GI rice.
 RF was first introduced by Breiman20 and it is made of a collection decision trees, which are generated from original dataset using bootstrap partition.
 SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes21.
 For feature selection, ReliefF22,23 was utilized to determine how much each feature is contributing to the overall classification.

 The 131 samples were first split in a stratified fashion (80:20) into a training set (n=104) and a testing set (n=27).
 The ReliefF algorithm was used to rank the features and applied only to the training set to avoid selection bias (e.g. over-optimistic prediction)24.
-Following this, a 10-fold grid -search cross-validation25 was conducted on the training set to obtain optimal classifiers, specifically: forward selection26 was conducted to select features that have been pre-(ranked by ReliefF, and it only stops when the adding of features makes no contribution to the improvement of the prediction accuracy within the training set; in the meantime, all possible combinations of the hyperparameters were tested25.
+Following this, a 10-fold grid -search cross-validation25 was conducted on the training set to obtain optimal classifiers based on mean cross-validation accuracy, specifically: forward selection26 was conducted to select features that have been pre-ranked by ReliefF, and it only stops when the adding of features makes no contribution to the improvement of the prediction accuracy within the training set; in the meantime, all possible combinations of the hyperparameters were tested25.
 Eventually, the optimal classifiers generated were independently validated on the testing set.
 Fig. 2 demonstrated the pipeline we used for the training of classifiers and validation of the classification model.